Using a reverse proxy

 Different context-path on reverse proxy

 Keycloak assumes it is exposed through the reverse proxy under the same context path as Keycloak is configured for.
 By default Keycloak is exposed through the root (/), which means it expects to be exposed through the reverse proxy on / as well.
-You can use hostname-path or hostname-url in these cases, for example using --hostname-path=/auth if Keycloak is exposed through the reverse proxy on /auth.
+You can use a full URL for the hostname option in these cases, for example using --hostname=https://my.keycloak.org/auth if Keycloak is exposed through the reverse proxy on /auth.

 Alternatively you can also change the context path of Keycloak itself to match the context path for the reverse proxy using the http-relative-path option, which will change the context-path of Keycloak itself to match the context path used by the reverse proxy.